VaibhavSharma273/Coding-Projects/Boggle-Words/README.md

 Note:  The real Boggle also requires that letters/wildcards on the board cannot be used more than once to form a word.
 This behavior is invoked by the -t

-*Intial Specification Created By Prof. Stanley Eistenstat*
+*Initial Specification Created By Prof. Stanley Eistenstat*